mddazure/azure-vwan-microhack/README.md

 This scripts pulls information on the BGP session from the VNET Gateway vnet-onprem-gw.

-Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".
+:exclamation:Note that the "routes learned" output contains all routes the Gateway knows: those that are in the same VNET, with "origin" indicating "Network", as well as routes learned from the Virtual WAN Hub via BGP with "origin" indicating "EBgp".

 ### :point_right: Branch routes
 Now observe Effective Routes for onprem-vm.